My October 2015 Photo of the Month is Treepost, a black and white image from Ryan Ranch in Joshua Tree National Park. Continue reading

 This, my friends, is sad and tragic.
 The loss of Grantland is a loss for all of us.

 At a Scouting event held locally in San Diego’s Mission Bay (San Diego Youth Aquatic Center), the Naruwan Taiko performed in front of over 500 people.
 Their performance was excellent.
 In hindsight, I should have set up video to share with everyone.
 I did create still images of this very impressive group in action.
+Below is a clickable gallery showing various parts of their performance.

 Their performance is loud, rhythmic, and athletic.
 If you haven’t seen a taiko drumming performance, it is remarkable.
 Memories of Kishin Daiko performing at Section Conclaves in the early 2000s was the catalyst to invite this drumming team to be a part of the Saturday night show.
 While I don’t post a lot of images from Scouting events on my photography blog, I thought the drumming performance was too cool to not share.